-I am Chantal Pagel, the mind behind ‘marine-wildlife.org’, PhD Candidate, Conservation Biologist, Marine Wildlife Enthusiast, Food Lover and Karate Girl.
+I am Dr Chantal Pagel, the mind behind ‘marine-wildlife.org’, Conservation Biologist, Marine Wildlife Enthusiast, Wildlife Artist and Karate Girl.

-Born and raised in Luebeck, a German city close to the Baltic Sea, I developed an early appreciation for coastal and marine environments and their wildlife.
+Born and raised in Lübeck, a German city close to the Baltic Sea, I developed an early appreciation for coastal and marine environments and their wildlife.

 After graduating from High School, I studied Environmental Sciences in Germany as well as International Nature Conservation in Germany and New Zealand with an emphasis on marine wildlife tourism.
 Within my studies, I have dealt with the global whale-watching phenomenon in general and developed my own research on interactive behaviours of Norwegian killer whales towards human divers and snorkelers.